MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 Access to repository-managed shell scripts is controlled by the standard set of private, restricted, shared and public DeployR repository access controls on a file-by-file basis.

->[!NOTE]
->Please refer to the section [Working with Repository Shell Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryshell) for a detailed description of repository-managed shell script-specific APIs.
+Refer to the section [Working with Repository Shell Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryshell) for a detailed description of repository-managed shell script-specific APIs.

 ### Event Stream

 The event stream API is unique within the DeployR API as it supports push notifications from the DeployR server to client applications.
 Notifications correspond to discrete events that occur within the DeployR server.
 Rather than periodically polling the server for updates a client application can simply subscribe once to the event stream and then receive event notifications pushed by the server.

->[!NOTE]
->Please refer to the section [Working with Repository Shell Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryshell) for a detailed description of repository-managed shell script-specific APIs.
+Refer to the section [Working with Repository Shell Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryshell) for a detailed description of repository-managed shell script-specific APIs.

 ## DeployR Web Services API Overview